lbchanjr/mmr_tcx_lap_splitter/README.md

 # MapMyRun TCX Lap Splitter (mmrtcxlapsplitter.py) #

-A tool used to convert a single-lap TCX file exported using MapMyRun into a TCX file containing multiple laps spit according to how the user would want the laps to be splitted.
+A tool for converting a single-lap TCX file exported using MapMyRun into a TCX file containing multiple laps spit according to how the user would want the laps to be splitted.

 ### What is this repository for? ###